newcleo-dev-team/lbh15/README.rst

   >>> liquid_lead.mu
   0.0022534948395446985

 - Request property outside its range of validity.
-In this example :class:`lbh15.lead.Lead` object is initialized using a temperature value that is outside surface tension validity range:
+In this example :class:`.Lead` object is initialized using a temperature value that is outside surface tension validity range:

   >>> from lbh15 import Lead